 Best for hot yoga

-6. Lululemon Reversible mat
+6. Yogamatters sticky mat

 If you like to mix up your yoga practice from a fast-paced power flow to a more tranquil hatha, Lululemon’s reversible offering has two sides to suit both types.
 It’s made with a polyurethane top layer that absorbs moisture to help you get a grip during sweaty practices, while the natural rubber base gives you cushioning and grip in low-sweat classes.
 It also boasts an antimicrobial additive to help prevent mould and mildew (good if you forget to clean it after a sweaty class).